fugue-project/fugue/README.md

 Fugue makes Spark easier to use for people starting with distributed computing.
 For example, Fugue uses the constructed DAG to smartly [auto-persist](https://fugue-tutorials.readthedocs.io/en/latest/tutorials/useful_config.html#Auto-Persist) dataframes used multiple times.
 This often speeds up Spark jobs of users.

-### Access to underlying frameworks
+### Access to framework configuration

-Even if Fugue tries to simplify the experience of using distributed computing frameworks, it does not restrict users from accessing them when needed.
+Even if Fugue tries to simplify the experience of using distributed computing frameworks, it does not restrict users from editing configuration when needed.
 For example, the Spark session can be configured with the following:

 ```python
 from pyspark.sql import SparkSession